 Keep your message short and sharp

 Distilling your value proposition down to a short, sharp message is important in a crowded media landscape.
 Political three word slogans, despite the sometimes negative reactions they create, work to communicate a much larger story than their individual words.
+If it can't be written on a postcard, don't bother saying it.

 - Emotion vs facts – focus on benefits before features.